-- 208. FS40 was materially false and misleading in violation of Section 10(b) and Rule 10b-5 for the same reasons as FS35 through FS38.
-Applied statement, made through its management (Dr. Shendelman or Dr. Perfetti), and disseminated by RBC Capital Markets, that it had done a "careful audit of the rest of the [NDA] package" that "did not reveal any other discrepancies" falsely re-assured the market that there were no "additional mistakes" such as data integrity.
+- 223. FS40 was materially false and misleading in violation of Section 10(b) and Rule 10b-5 for the same reasons as FS35 through FS38.
+Applied statement, made through its management (Dr. Shendelman or Dr. Perfetti), and disseminated by RBC Capital Markets, that it had done a "careful audit of the rest of the [NDA] package" that "did not reveal any other discrepancies" falsely re-assured the market that there were no "additional mistakes" or "discrepancies" in the NDA such as the lack of information about the Dosing Errors and Dosing Errors Clinical Data, the Study Data Deletion, or questions about data integrity.
 However, the opposite was true.
-Defendants were aware that the NDA failed to include information about the Dosing Errors and Dosing Errors Clinical Data, and that electronic source data for 11 test subjects had been deleted and could not be recovered, and as such the FDA could not verify this test data. - 7.
-Dr. Shendelman Sold 777,014 Shares of Applied Common Stock Between August 12 and 14, 2024, for Net Proceeds of Over \$4.7 Million, While Knowing of the Dosing Errors, the Study Data Deletion, and the Form 483 - 209.
-On August 9, 2024, after Dr. Shendelman received the Form 483 concerning the Study Data Deletion, after Applied responded to the From 483, and while she was aware of the Dosing Errors and that the NDA failed to include information about the Dosing Errors in violation of FDA regulations, Dr. Shendelman executed a Form 144, Notice of Proposed Sale of Securities, that was filed with the SEC.
-The Form 144 stated that she intended to sell 1 million shares of Applied common stock with an aggregate market value of \$6.21 million on August 12, 2024. - 210.
+Defendants were aware that the NDA failed to include information about the Dosing Errors and Dosing Errors Clinical Data, and that electronic source data for 11 test subjects had been deleted and could not be recovered, and as such the FDA could not verify this test data. - 224.
+While RBC Capital Markets did not attribute FS40 to a specific member of Applied's "mgmt. team," during the Class Period the only members of Applied's management team that spoke publicly on behalf of Applied regarding govorestat were Dr. Shendelman and Dr. Perfetti.
+As such, there is a strong inference that the statements made to, and disseminated by, RBC Capital Markets, were made by either Dr. Shendelman or Dr. Perfetti.

+- 7. Dr. Shendelman Sold 777,014 Shares of Applied Common Stock Between August 12 and 14, 2024, for Net Proceeds of Over \$4.7 Million, While Knowing of the Dosing Errors, the Study Data Deletion, and the Form 483 - 225.
+On August 9, 2024, after Dr. Shendelman received the Form 483 concerning the Study Data Deletion, after Applied responded to the Form 483, and while she was aware of the Dosing Errors and that the NDA failed to include information about the Dosing Errors in violation of FDA regulations, Dr. Shendelman executed a Form 144, Notice of Proposed Sale of Securities, that was filed with the SEC.
+The Form 144 stated that she intended to sell 1 million shares of Applied common stock with an aggregate market value of \$6.21 million on August 12, 2024 (the "August Sales"). - 226.
+Over the three-day period from August 12, 2024 to August 14, 2024, Dr. Shendelman sold a total of 777,014 shares of Applied shares in the August Sales for net proceeds of \$4,712,048.63. - 227.
+According to a Form 13D-A filed by Dr. Shendelman with the SEC on August 14, 2024, after these sales were complete, Dr. Shendelman owned or controlled 7,803,355 shares of Applied common stock, including "86,988 shares of Common Stock underlying restricted stock units that will vest within 60 days of August 14, 2024 and (d) 3,079,734 shares of Common Stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of August 14, 2024."
+Dr. Shendelman therefore owned or controlled 8,580,369 shares of Applied common stock before the August Sales. - 228.
 On August 12, 2024, Dr. Shendelman sold 300,000 shares of Applied common stock at the artificially inflated average sales price of \$5.98 per share and for total proceeds of \$1,794,000.

-- 211. On August 13, 2024, Dr. Shendelman sold 357,423 shares of Applied common stock at the artificially inflated average price of \$6.18 per share and for total proceeds of \$2,208,874.14. - 212.
-On August 14, 2024, Dr. Shendelman sold 119,591 shares of Applied common stock at the artificially inflated average price of \$5.93 per share and for total proceeds of \$709,174.63. - 213.
-In total, over the three day period August 12, 2024 to August 14, 2024, Dr. Shendelman sold 777,014 shares of Applied shares for net proceeds of \$4,712,048.63. - 214.
-According to a Form 13D-A filed by Dr. Shendelman with the SEC on August 14, 2024, after these sales were complete, Dr. Shendelman owned or controlled 7,803,355 shares of Applied common stock, including "86,988 shares of Common Stock underlying restricted stock units that will vest within 60 days of August 14, 2024 and (d) 3,079,734 shares of Common Stock underlying outstanding options that are immediately exercisable or will be immediately exercisable within 60 days of August 14, 2024." - 215.
-Dr. Shendelman's sales of common stock on August 12-14, 2024 were made when she was in possession of material nonpublic information about the Dosing Errors, the Study Data Deletion, the Form 483, and the FDA's concerns with the Study Data Deletion. - 216.
-Dr. Shendelman's sales of common stock on August 12-14, 2024 were equal to over 9% of her Applied holdings before those sales took place, calculated as 777,014 shares sold divided by the sum of 777,014 shares sold plus 7,803,355 shares owned or controlled after the sales.
+These 300,000 shares represented 3.5% of Dr. Shendelman's holdings of common stock or common stock underlying stock options held as of August 12, 2024.